Course Descriptions: Psy.D. in Clinical Psychology with Emphasis in Depth Psychology

 This course continues the examination of social psychology with an emphasis on social influence which includes the principles and theory of group formation and development, impact of culture on group behavior, conformity, and persuasion.
 The course also examines current research in group dynamics, interpersonal behavior, intimacy, leadership, and helping.
 Discussion also includes relevance of social psychological research to clinical practice and depth psychology.

 Cultural competence or the knowledge, skills, and attitudes necessary to work effectively as a diversity-sensitive clinician are an ethical responsibility in a multicultural society.
-This course examines the role of culture in counseling, psychotherapy, and assessment, as well as key issues in the provision of psychological services to under-represented populations.
-Biases in traditional clinical theory and practice are discussed, while appropriate intervention strategies with individuals of different cultural backgrounds are introduced.
-Depth psychological concepts in relation to culture, such as the notion of an ethnic or minority unconscious, are also explored.
+This course examines the role of culture in psychotherapy and assessment, as well as key issues in the provision of psychological services to under-represented populations.
+Biases in traditional clinical theory and practice are discussed, while culturally relevant intervention strategies with individuals of different cultural backgrounds are introduced.
+Depth psychological concepts in relation to culture, such as the notion of an ethnic or minority unconscious, cultural trauma, and cultural complexes are also explored.

 Students study developmental theories, constructs, research, and methods as they contribute to understanding normative human development and its variants in early childhood and adolescence.
-Emphasis is on the psychological and neurological development from conception through childhood and adolescence and attachment issues that shape early human development.
-Current developmental research, clinical implications, cultural considerations, and contemporary trends in childhood and adolescent development are examined.
+Emphasis is on the psychological, biological and neurological development from conception through childhood and adolescence and attachment issues that shape early human development.
+Childhood experiences of violence and trauma are emphasized.
+Current developmental and biopsychosocial research, clinical implications, cultural considerations, and contemporary trends in childhood and adolescent development are examined.

 This course provides an exposure to the professional role of psychologists as supervisors and consultants.
-Approaches to clinical supervision and consultation are examined with special attention given to the interpersonal and psychodynamic aspects of the supervisor-supervisee interaction.
+Theories and approaches to clinical supervision and consultation are examined with special attention given to the interpersonal and psychodynamic aspects of the supervisor-supervisee interaction.
 The goal is for students to develop an “internal supervisor.”
 Ethics, diversity, and other professional issues related to clinical supervision and consultation are examined.

 The course introduces students to foundations of integrative and interprofessional functioning as a psychologist within health care and community-based settings.
 In addition to collaborative team approaches, students will learn about integrative assessment practices, family and community systems of care, prevention, and collaborative interventions.
 Integration of depth psychological values and principles within interprofessional settings serves as a framework for the course.